 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Ohio might not be among the top rockhounding places to visit in the U.S. due to its small variety of crystals, rocks, and minerals.
-However, it does have its beautiful places that are well worth the trip.
+However, it does have beautiful places that are well worth the trip.
 Apart from this, there are some beautiful specimens that you can collect nonetheless.

 In Ohio, you can find diamonds, pyrite, amethyst, agates, chert, flint, quartz crystals, fossils, jasper, calcite, dolomite crystals, pyrite crystals, marcasite, celestite, barite crystals, and more!
 The most popular rockhounding site here is Flint Ridge, situated in Licking and Muskingum counties.